ligato/docs/docs/plugins/vpp-plugins.md

 **KV Data Store**

-Put the SPD data into an etcd data store using the [SPD key][key-reference].
+Put the SPD data into an etcd data store using the [VPP SPD key][vpp-key-reference].

 Example Data:
 ```json